aZholtikov/zh_network/README.md

 1. The definition of ZH_NETWORK_MAX_MESSAGE_SIZE in the zh_network.h can be changed between 1 and 218.
 Smaller size - higher transmission speed.
 All devices on the network must have the same ZH_NETWORK_MAX_MESSAGE_SIZE.
 2. For correct work at ESP-NOW + STA mode your WiFi router must be set on channel 1.
-3. The ZHNetwork library for Arduino and the zh_network component for RTOS SDK and ESP-IDF are incompatible.
+3. The ZHNetwork library for Arduino and the zh_network component for RTOS SDK and ESP-IDF are currently incompatible.
+It will be fixed soon.

 ## Testing